 5. Continuous Improvement

-Many people are complaining that the current version of PUBG Mobile has bugs and lagging experience.
+Many people are complaining that the current version of PUBG Mobile has bugs and a lagging experience.

 Still, when we see at the development timeline, PUBG has continuously improved the gameplay and added more features.